 Robert E. Lee Headquarters Flag

-This flag is the First National Confederate States of America design, but with a distinctive star pattern.
-It is thought to have been sewn by Lee's wife, Mary Custis Lee, and the couple's daughters.
-The original is in the Museum of the Confederacy, located in Richmond.
-It's in remarkably good condition to this day.
+As the Army of Northern Virginia moved from one location to the next, its commanding officer Robert E. Lee moved with it, and his headquarters was marked by the Confederate National Flag.
+This flag is the Confederate 1st National design, but with a distinctive star pattern.
+It is thought to have been sewn by Lee’s wife, Mary Custis Lee, and the couple’s daughters.
+The original is in the Museum of the Confederacy, located in Richmond, in remarkably good condition to this day.

 The information we have indicates that Lee began using this flag in mid-1862, and continued flying it until late 1863 or early 1864.
 It was retired and replaced by the new 2nd National flag (adopted by the Confederacy in May of 1863).
 It was customary for the official Confederate National Flag to be flown by commanding officers, so Lee switched to a new flag issued by the Richmond Clothing Depot.

 See Full Collection of General Robert E. Lee Flags Here!